-Further degeneration of the SWP as a Leninist organization can clearly be seen in the accepted use of organizational maneuvers as opposed to political debate to deal with minority tendencies.
+Further degeneration of the SWP as lations developed by the first four Con- a Leninist organization can clearly be tional maneuvers as opposed to political debate to deal with minority tendencies.
 We are not the first opposisitional group to be threatened with expulsion for our thoughts, opinions and perspectives.
-Beginning in 1963, with the expulsion of the Revolutionary Tendency for "a hostile and disloyal attitude toward the party majority," the SWP has conducted periodic house cleanings, expelling a variety of oppositional groups within the party for ideological differences with the majority.
-The SWP justified these purges by Farrell Dobbs' formulation: "The majority is the party."
+Beginning in 1963, with the expulsion of the Revolutionary Tendency for "a hostile and disloyal attitude toward the party majority," the SWP has conducted periodic house cleanings, expelling a variety of oppositional groups within the party for ideological differences with the major-The SWP justified these purges itv. by Farrell Dobbs' formulation: "The majority is the party."
 Hence opposition to the majority becomes disloyalty to the party itself.